raspberrypilearning/rpi-python-bluedot/en/step_1.md

 ### Receiving signals with Python

-You can now use the BlueDot Python module to receive messages from the Android App.
+You can now use the `BlueDot` Python module to receive messages from the Android app.

 - On your Raspberry Pi, you can use Python3 IDLE or another IDE to write the following simple program.